-13e 423c-3 under the Exchange 1940 Act.
-Each Future Fund will likewise provide periodic liquidity with respect to its Shares pursuant to Rule 13e 4 under the Exchange Act or adopt fundamental investment policies in compliance with Rule 23c-3 under the 1940 Act and make periodic repurchase offers to its shareholders.
-Or will provide periodic liquidity with respect to its Shares pursuant to Rule 13e-4 under the Exchange Act.
+It is currently anticipated that the Initial FundHLCIF will adopt a fundamental policy to repurchase a specified percentage of their its shares at per-class net asset value on a quarterly basis.
+Such repurchase offers will be conducted pursuant to Rule 23c-3 under the 1940 Act.
+Each of the Tender Offer Funds currently provides periodic liquidity with respect to its Shares pursuant to Rule 13e-4 under the Exchange Act.
+Each Future Fund will likewise adopt fundamental investment policies in compliance with Rule 23c-3 under the 1940 Act and make periodic repurchase offers to its shareholders or will provide periodic liquidity with respect to its Shares pursuant to Rule 13e-4 under the Exchange Act.
+Each Future Fund will likewise adopt fundamental investment policies in compliance with Rule 23c-3 under the 1940 Act and make periodic repurchase offers to its shareholders or will provide periodic liquidity with respect to its Shares pursuant to Rule 13e-4 under the Exchange Act.
 Any repurchase offers made by the Funds will be made to all holders of Shares of each such Fund.

 Each Fund operating as an interval fund pursuant to Rule 23c-3 under the 1940 Act may offer its shareholders an exchange feature under which the shareholders of the Fund may, in connection with such Fund's periodic repurchase offers, exchange their Shares of the Fund for shares of the same class of (i) registered open-end investment companies or (ii) other registered closed-end investment companies that comply with Rule 23c-3 under the 1940 Act and continuously offer their shares at net asset value, that are in the Fund's group of investment companies (collectively, the "Other Funds").
 Shares of a Fund operating pursuant to Rule 23c-3 that are exchanged for shares of Other Funds will be included as part of the amount of the repurchase offer amount for such Fund as specified in Rule 23c-3 under the 1940 Act.
-Any exchange option will comply with Rule 11a-3 under the 1940 Act, as if the Fund were an open-end investment company subject to Rule 11a-3.
-In complying with Rule 11a-3, each Fund will treat an EWC as if it were a contingent deferred sales load ("CDSL").
+Any exchange option will comply with Rule 11a-3 under the 1940 Act, as if the